-As of the end of 2009 I have earned $1,548,291 in base salary — excluding bonuses, stock option cash-outs, and other income streams.
+Since then, I’ve earned approximately $2.4 million in base salary — excluding bonuses, stock option cash-outs, and other income streams.
 It also excludes the money I earned working part time while I was in school.

-Since 1981 when I took my first part time job as a 16-year-old kid, I have paid over $91,000 in Social Security taxes.Â Â I have also paid almost $23,000 in Medicare taxes.
-Add it all up and it comes to roughly $114,000.
+Since 1981 when I took my first part time job as a 16-year-old kid, I’ve paid more than $120,000 in Social Security taxes.
+I’ve also paid roughly $32,000 in Medicare taxes.
+Add it all up and that comes to roughly $152,000.

 Wake Up: The Social Security Trust Fund Is A Ruse

-The truth is there is no money in the trust fund and there hasn’t been for years — if ever.
-That’s because our politicians have been using all of the Social Security surplus collected over the years that was supposed to go into the Trust to pay for expanding government and all of their pet projects instead.
+The truth is there’s no money in the trust fund and there hasn’t been for years — if ever.
+That’s because our politicians have been using all of the Social Security surplus collected over the years that was supposed to go into the Trust to pay for their pet projects and an ever-expanding government instead.

-- $3,083 per month if I continue working to age 70.
+- $3,380 per month if I continue working to age 70.

-- $2,465 per month if I continue working until age 67
+- $2,700 per month if I continue working until age 67

-- $1,704 per month if I continue working until age 62
+- $1,863 per month if I continue working until age 62

-But I’m a realist.Â There is a reason why my kids shouldn’t expect an inheritance from me.
+But I’m a realist.
+There’s a reason why my kids shouldn’t expect an inheritance from me.

 Lots of Options, All of Them Bad